cloudmesh/client/docs/source/commands/command_comet.rst

 If no compatible browser found, it will print out a URL so you can access it via other means.

+You can also get the URL directly by calling:

+.. prompt:: bash

+    cm comet console --link vc2

 System image management
 ~~~~
 Get the list of images that are available to you: